In this guide, we’ll explain the stages of creating a Local Search Rank Checker report (Ranking report).

 You can publish this report to an external URL (outside brightlocal.com) — this makes it easy to share with clients and others who don't have a BrightLocal login.
 Reports are published to an anonymous URL, and can be white-labeled with your existing white-label profile.

-Do you want to show Summary Chart in External (HTML and PDF) reports: Here, you can select whether you want to show the Summary chart in the report, or not — this gives you control over what you'd like to show on the external report (depending on whether it's for colleagues or clients).
-The screenshot below shows the summary chart we are referring to here, which you can find on the 'Rankings' tab of your finished report.
+Do you want to show Summary Chart in External (HTML and PDF) reports?: Here, you can select whether or not you want to show the Summary Chart in the report, or not — this gives you control over what you'd like to show on the external report (which might change depending on whether it's, for example, for colleagues or for clients).
+For reference, below is a screenshot of the Summary Chart we're referring to.

-Do you want to show Keyword Query Count in External reports: The keyword count shows on the Ranking table under the 'Rankings' tab of your finished report (see screenshot below).
+Do you want to show Keyword Query Count in External reports?: The keyword count shows on the Rankings table under the 'Rankings' tab of your finished report (see screenshot below).
 Here, you can select whether you want to show this on the external URL report.

-You're able to add your competitors' details here to track their ranking results for the same keyword —if you decide to add this to your finished ranking report, there will be an additional tab called ‘Competitors’ in your report.
+Here, you're able to add your competitors' details, so you can track their ranking results for the same keyword —if you decide to add this to your finished ranking report, there will be an additional tab called ‘Competitors’ in your report.
 You can track a maximum of four competitors.